wontothree/wontothree.github.io/_posts/mathematics/realanalysis/2024-03-25-[Real Analysis] The Real numbers.md

 ## 3 Mathematical Induction

+>**WELL-ORDERING PRINCIPLE** \
+>Every nonempty subset of $\mathbb{N}$ has a smallest element.

 ## 4 The Least Upper Bound Property

 ## 5 Consequences of the Least Upper Bound Property

+We look at a number of elementary properties of real numbers which in more elementary courses are usually always taken for granted.
+There are all actually consequences of the least upper bound property of the real numbers.

 >**[THEOREM 1.5.1] (Archimedian Property)** \
 >If $x, y \in \mathbb{R}$ and $x > 0$, then there exists a positive integer $n$ such that $nx > y$.